 Twice as Tasty

 Pickled ginger is meant to be a refreshing, cleansing tidbit between bites of sushi.
 But I find little refreshing about the cost of a tiny jar of pickled ginger or the garish pink dye added to some batches.
 Even though I can’t grow ginger in my climate, it’s incredibly easy and cheap to buy and pickle at home.
-Young ginger, which has a skin so thin you can peel it off with your fingernail, is traditional but not so readily available but it produces the best texture and flavor.
+Young ginger, which has a skin so thin you can peel it off with your fingernail, is traditional and produces the best texture and flavor but can be hard to source.
 If you can find it (often in spring but more frequently in fall as well) in a specialty Asian market, snap it up.
 But a few tricks let you use mature ginger, with it’s hard, dry peel.
 Young ginger in particular can release a faint pink tinge into your jar over time, but this one is natural instead of a cosmetically enhanced blush.

 1/2 cup rice vinegar (4.3% acidity)